 documents for use in school projects and lesson plans.

-Transcripts of original documents require the Macromedia Flash plug-in, available as a free download.
+Transcripts of original documents require the Adobe Flash Player plug-in, available as a free download.
 The web

 site's opening Flash movie also requires the plug in.
 Flash Player allows you

 to view and interact with applications within a web page.